If you are setting up a new tank, you might be asking: how long does it take for an aquarium to cycle before it is safe to add fish?

 Can an aquarium cycle in one day?

-Most aquariums need more time, although established media can sometimes speed things up.
+Most aquariums will not fully cycle in a single day, although established filter media can sometimes speed things up significantly.

-Does clear water mean my aquarium finished cycling?
+Does clear water mean my aquarium is cycled?

-Plants can help create a more stable environment, but they do not instantly complete the process.
+Plants may help create a more stable environment, but they don’t instantly complete the cycle.